LinnSilver/to-do-list-pj2/README.md

 To make it easier for the user to add the task, the cursor will be in focus in the input field when the page is loaded, and after every completed task.

 ### Create new task
-By writing an new task in the input field and clicking button Create new task or by simply clicking enter key, you will create a new to-do task.
+By writing a new task in the input field and clicking button Create new task or by simply clicking enter key, you will create a new to-do task.
 It's easier for the user to be able to chose how to submit to list.
 ## ![Create](assets/images/redeme-images/create-new-task.jpg)

 ### Try to submit empty input field